thunderbird/webext-examples/manifest_v3/messageDisplayScript/README.md

-# Notification Banner messageDisplayScript example
+## Message Display Script Example - Notification Banner

-Brief example on Thunderbirds `messageDisplayScript` API by displaying a notification banner in the message reading pane.
+Brief example on Thunderbirds `scripting.messageDisplay` API by displaying a notification banner in the message reading pane.
 The notification banner shows the subject of the currently selected message and offer a button to mark the message as unread.

 The `background.js` script contains the main logic, like wire up the event handlers and perform actions on email messages, while the `message-content-script.js` contains only a function to create the UI elements needed for a simple notification bar.